-- Examine zone edge from the front of the plate with transmitted light (plate held up to light). - To detect penicillinase production, read the zone diameter AND examine the zone edge closely. - If the zone is ≥ 26 mm and the zone edge is sharp, the isolate is a pencillinase producer, report resistant. - If the zone is \geq 26 mm and the zone edge is fuzzy, report susceptible.
+- Examine zone edge from the front of the plate with transmitted light (plate held up to light). - To detect penicillinase production, read the zone diameter AND examine the zone edge closely. - If the zone is ≥ 26 mm and the zone edge is sharp (no reduction of growth towards zone edge, like a "cliff"), the isolate is a pencillinase producer, report resistant. - If the zone is ≥ 26 mm and the zone edge is fuzzy (reduction of growth towards zone edge, like a "beach"), report susceptible.